 “[Customers] like coming in here for the atmosphere.
 It’s not like you’re going to the Taj Mahal, but the place is oozing with history.
 It’s been here for decades.
 For generations, people have come here and they like coming into the building,” says Jamie Hynes.
 “We tried doing take-out in May for two weeks, but it was a disaster because people wanted to come in — they want the whole experience.”

 So like many other restaurants across Canada, Hynes had to close its doors.
-Previously only closes for Christmas Day and Boxing Day, due to COVID-19, they shuttered for over two months.
+Previously only closed for Christmas Day and Boxing Day, due to COVID-19, they shuttered for over two months.

 A Careful Re-opening